koenrane/KR-new-site/content/Mode collapse in RL may be fueled by the update equation.md

 ![](https://39669.cdn.cke-cs.com/rQvD3VnunXZu34m86e5f/images/744c10811baadd0742a83f12af3e27a443ccb5081f5556fd.jpg)

-There seems to be very slow convergence,[^6], or towards the uniform policy.
+There seems to be very slow convergence.[^6] It could even be converging towards the uniform policy.
 We lean towards "convergence to uniform" due to evidence from a trial on a different reward matrix:

 ![](https://39669.cdn.cke-cs.com/rQvD3VnunXZu34m86e5f/images/1549bb3b8f9f5895b1978d5cc5cf25a3e84df4a281286365.jpg)